MohamedTharwat21/MemexQA/README.md

 ![image](https://github.com/user-attachments/assets/9fef9bea-3c39-43c5-baf9-965860107431)

-**FVTA considers both visual-text intra-sequence correlations and cross sequence interaction, and focuses on a few, small regions.
+**Figure 6 :FVTA considers both visual-text intra-sequence correlations and cross sequence interaction, and focuses on a few, small regions.
 In FVTA, the multi-modal feature representation in the sequence data is preserved without losing information.**